Dogs (1977 film): Critical reception

 Gene Siskel of the Chicago Tribune gave the film zero stars out of four, noting that every dog attack scene was "photographed the same way" and writing that "we are supposed to believe that our own little pets can become unhinged killers when they smell something.
 I didn't buy it the film is bad and It's not real."
 Kevin Thomas of the Los Angeles Times called it "the latest exploitation picture in which beasts turn upon men.
 Along with the obligatory grisly special effects this efficiently made little film generates a fair amount of tension and is reasonably diverting.
 It's one of the better efforts in the genre."

 Home video releases

 Dogs was released on VHS in 1988 under the alternate title Slaughter.
-Probably because Linda Gray was then well known for her starring role on the TV series Dallas, she is misleadingly given second billing on the box behind only David McCallum.
-Gray actually has only about five minutes of screen time in the film.

-On July 25, 2006, Dogs was released on DVD by Scorpion Releasing under its original title, with Gray this time receiving third billing on the box, behind McCallum and George Wyner.
+On July 25, 2006, Dogs was released on DVD by Scorpion Releasing under its original title.
 The DVD also includes a newly filmed 19-minute documentary on the film, including interviews with director Burt Brinckerhoff and actors George Wyner and Eric Server.
 Also included are the theatrical trailer and a TV spot.

-The film was released on Blu-ray on March 11, 2014 by the same company and with the same bonus materials as the 2006 DVD release.
+The film was released on Blu-ray on March 11, 2014, by the same company and with the same bonus materials as the 2006 DVD release.